Is There an Age Limit on Kratom?

 Unsurprisingly, kratom is legal throughout California, except for in San Diego and Oceanside.
 There do not appear to be any age limits on purchasing it, either.

-As long as you’re not in Monument or Parker, it’s legal to buy kratom in Colorado.
-There are some restrictions placed on vendors, but none of them involve the age of the buyer.
+If you’re not in Monument or Parker, it’s legal to buy kratom in Colorado.
+Some restrictions are placed on vendors, but none involve the buyer’s age.

 If you live in Connecticut, you have easy access to kratom.
 There are zero rules regarding the sale of kratom.
 Anyone can purchase kratom in this state.